LPascholatti/repo-finder/README.md

 The number of repositories found and the amount of time taken to make that request will be rendered in the screen.
 Below, the rist of repositories will be rendered.

+-Repo Finder is currently rendering up to 100 repositories searched.

+-Under Implementation: Infinite Scroll of Repositories.

 ## Login

 You can directly login to GitHub via login button (currently on implementation).